FANDIM-wolf/Lipbase/README.md

 # Lipbase
-Lite database for clustering ml tasks
+Lite database for clustering and  ml tasks

 1) Lipbase folder -  implementaion for python